jeffknerr/labMonitoring/README.md

 ### login to grafana, add zabbix datasource

 At this point you should be able to login to grafana with the default admin/admin account.
-You should/must change that password.
+You should/must change that password (might have to do this from the `ServerAdmin -> Users` section).
 Once you've done that we need to add zabbix as a datasource.

 Use the grafana-cli command in a terminal to add it and restart grafana again: